marshallm94/assignmentr/README.md

 [![Build Status](https://travis-ci.com/marshallm94/assignmentr.svg?branch=master)](https://travis-ci.com/marshallm94/assignmentr)
 <!-- badges: end -->

-If you woule like to download to have access to the absolutely revolutionary functionality, do the following:
+If you would like to download the absolutely revolutionary functionality, do the following:

 ```R
 library(devtools)